Nicole Ching

 Picture

 The dual sided light-boxes showcase a range of photographs us around the same age.
-I omitted the features we most resemble on one side, and had the other preview smaller, unedited fragments of ourselves.
+I omitted the features we most resemble on one side, and had the other side preview smaller, unedited fragments of ourselves.
 This was to diminish likeness in our identities as one of the same, and eliminate any scattered symbolism as a relational tie.

 Pendant Essay